 The plan is to ensure the airport is not only a good destination hub, but also an ideal airport for the Levant region.
 It is part of HM King Abdullah's strategy to make Jordan the gateway to this part of the world - the upper Middle East and old Levant area - much like Dubai is the hub for the Gulf.

 So far, all the moves have been successful in terms of making Jordan an Oasis of stability - politically and from a trading and commercial point of view - and investment.

 We are now the main hub serving Iraq, Syria, Lebanon and the immediate region surrounding us.

 Nobody else operates into Iraq, despite the fact it's a country with 25-30 million people.
 There is still a rudimentary service into Iraq because of the security situation.

 We are closely linked to Iraq and the flying time from Amman to Baghdad is one hour 20 minutes.
-The road journey is long, arduous and insecure, so commercially and politically it makes a lot of sense.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The road journey is long, arduous and insecure, so commercially and politically it makes a lot of sense.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.